selcukes/selcukes.github.io/docs/03_guides/data-bind.md

 </Tabs>

 :::note
-Selcukes DataBind is a transitive Dependency of `webdriver-binaries`.If you are using `webdriver-binaries`, then ignore adding this dependency explicitly.
+Selcukes DataBind is a transitive Dependency of `selcukes-commons`.If you are using `selcukes-commons`, then ignore adding this dependency explicitly.
 :::